sudheerj/javascript-interview-questions/README.md

 ##### Answer: 4

 -Infinity is the initial comparant because almost every other value is bigger.
-So when no arguments are provided, -Infinity is going to returned.
+So when no arguments are provided, -Infinity is going to be returned.
 **Note:** Zero number of arguments is a valid case.
 </p>
 </details>